 A key point when choosing a manufacturer or supplier is customer service.
 Do they have a dedicated client support manager who is ready to discuss your requirements and answer your questions?
 All reputable office manufacturers offer a free garden survey and quotation.
 They should also be willing to provide help and advice after installation.
 If you have any concerns about the level of service you are receiving from you garden office building supplier you can find consumer advice and support on the Trading Standards website.

 A good quality UK manufacturer will produce their buildings in small quantities and focus on quality and customer satisfaction.
 Look for companies that have been trading long enough to prove their craftsmanship, understand that their clients want a good quality product and provide excellent project management.
-We explain the basics project management points to look for in our project guide.

 Be sure to itemise all the costs of your office so that you don’t run over budget.
 Each manufacturer prices their buildings differently: